ZihanRen/job_assistant/README.md

    - Gathers info on founding year, IPO status, funding, industry, etc.
 4. **Data Integration**: Automatically merges new data with historical database

 This process helps job seekers prioritize applications based on their interests and company profiles, saving time on manual research. 😅 It can be also very helpful to find interesting startup.

-The workflow consists of two stages:
+There are general two stages of processing:

 Stage 1: Raw Gmail data undergoes an ETL process, where LLM queries extract and structure email information into JSON objects.
 These objects are filtered and updated, then merged into a Historical Database.

 Stage 2: A list of jobs and companies is further enriched through LLM-assisted Google searches.
 The filtered and summarized company data is updated and merged into the final company info list and Historical Database, ensuring comprehensive and updated job and company information.
-It's as simple as described in below workflow:
+It's simply summarized in below diagram:

 ![alt text](image.png)